open-source-club-utd/getting-Started/README.md

    -  First and foremost [MDN web docs](https://developer.mozilla.org/en-US/docs/Web) is the most useful resource for getting started with Front End Develpment.
 It has a lot of useful guides for getting started with HTML, CSS, Javascript as well as other interesting topics!

    - Front end CSS libraries make it easier and faster to design web pages, here are some useful ones to learn:

         [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/): It's popular framework for building responsive, mobile-first sites.

         [Semantic UI](https://semantic-ui.com/introduction/getting-started.html): Another awesome library that prioritizes concise human-friendly syntax to design beautiful web pages.

         [Bulma](https://bulma.io/documentation/): A free and open-source CSS framework based on Flexbook.

+        [Polymer project](https://www.polymer-project.org/): Polymer is an open-source JavaScript library for building web applications using Web Components.
+The library is being developed by Google developers and contributors on GitHub.

+        [React](https://reactjs.org/tutorial/tutorial.html): React is a JavaScript library for building user interfaces.
+It is maintained by Facebook and a community of individual developers and companies.

 # Back-End
 - For Back-End development, Flavio Copes has a free e-books that go into detail on Node.js and Express.js